wahasa/Fedora/Apps/Chromiumfix.md

 ---
 #### Fixed chromium not opening

-In Fedora, run this commands
+In Linux, run this commands
 > dnf install nano

 * Edit script